fmerg/pymerkle/docs/index.rst

 Cryptographic library for Merkle-proofs
 ***************************************

-**DISCLAIMER**: This is currently a prototype requiring security review.

 Pymerkle provides a Merkle-tree object capable of generating audit and consistency proofs along with the corresponding verification mechanism.
 It supports most combinations of hash functions and encoding schemas with defense against